elazar/flystream/README.md

 ## Configuration

-For its most basic use, Flystream only requires two parameters:
+For its most basic use, Flystream requires two parameters:

 1. a string containing a name for a custom protocol used by PHP filesystem functions; and
 2. an object that implements the Flysystem `FilesystemOperator` interface (e.g. an instance of the `Filesystem` class).

 ### Path Normalization

 The Flysystem `Filesystem` class supports normalization of supplied paths before they're passed to the underlying adapter.
-This normalizer process is represented by the Flysystem `PathNormalizer` interface.
+The Flysystem `PathNormalizer` interface represents this normalization process.

-The implementation of this interface that Flysystem normally uses by default is `WhitespacePathNormalizer`, which handles normalizing the directory separator (i.e. converting `\` to `/`), removes abnormal whitespace characters, and resolves relative paths.
+The implementation of this interface that Flysystem uses by default is `WhitespacePathNormalizer`, which handles normalizing the directory separator (i.e. converting `\` to `/`), removes abnormal whitespace characters, and resolves relative paths.

-If you're using a third-party adapter, it's likely that you'll need path normalization to include removing the custom protocol used to register the Flysystem filesystem with Flystream.
+If you're using a third-party adapter, you'll probably need path normalization to include removing the custom protocol used to register the Flysystem filesystem with Flystream.
 As such, by default, Flystream registers a custom path normalizer that it defines, `StripProtocolPathNormalizer`.

 If you would rather leave custom protocols intact in paths, you can override the path normalizer that Flystream uses a different one instead, such as Flysystem's default.